Ocelot-Social-Community/Ocelot-Social/neo4j/README.md

 ### Index And Constraint Commands

-If indices or constraints are missing or not set correctly, the browser search will not work or the database seed for development will not work.
+If indexes or constraints are missing or not set correctly, the browser search will not work or the database seed for development will not work.

 The indices and constraints of our database are set in `backend/src/db/migrate/store.js`.
 This is where the magic happens.